miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 you and keep you addicted to social media for that slot-machine pulling dopamine rush.
 Doom-scrolling and dragging down at the top of a feed for a refresh.
 Insidious stuff, but you can use that power for good with self life-hacks.

+## I'm Hoping that Using My Chip O'Theseus Linux Server Will Help

 One of the places I can find the love in everyday client management work is the fact that I get to use my new home work server machine that I decked out with